 That’s all good news for KTM, especially since the company uses Creo and is avoiding many of the growing pains other product developers encounter.
 “With Creo’s flexible modeling approach, everyone can take existing designs and make modifications to improve performance,” says Olaf Seger.
 “New designers can leverage existing parts, even when the original designer is unavailable.”

 One of KTM’s secrets to engineering success is its approach to design technology.
 It is one of the only developers that has standardized on one CAD system for both engine and chassis design.
 Habsburg says that having the complete 3D model in one format means the teams can work together to optimize their results.

 “For example, the team developing the engine is looking for maximum power, they’re looking for maximum air intake, and they want large vents,” he says.
 “But the chassis design team is looking for minimum wind resistance, so they want a small smooth surface.”
 Using the same design software, the two teams work more efficiently and find the best overall solutions.”

-The KTM 690 Duke is full of those solutions: top-notch performance, minimal internal friction, high fuel economy (61mpg, 26Km/l), 67hp, and 51 lbs/ft of torque.
-The bike is light too, with a weight of only 329.6 pounds (149.5kg).
+The KTM 690 DUKE is full of those solutions: top-notch performance, minimal internal friction, high fuel economy (61mpg, 26Km/l), 73hp, and 74 NM of torque.
+The bike is light too, with a weight of only 327.4 pounds (148.5kg).
 For the riders, that means sharp handling and punchy performance.

 Beyond design and simulation, the KTM team uses several other PTC products across its whole product development process to encourage teamwork, concurrent engineering, and sharing of designs.
 Windchill manages the processes, concurrent engineering, and workflow across design and engineering.
 Non-CAD users like manufacturing, marketing, and QA can view models and drawings instantly with Creo visualization capabilities.